SI-Traceable Temperature Calibration Based on Optical Lattice Clocks

 where \(\Delta \nu_i(T_i)\) is the BBR shift from the \(i\)-th source at temperature \(T_i\), and \(\Omega_i\) is the solid angle subtended by the source.
 This summation makes it challenging to disentangle individual contributions.

-To address this, we designed a BBR shielding chamber (Fig.~2) which blocks 99.88\% of environmental radiation, ensuring atoms are primarily exposed to radiation from the chamber's inner walls.
-The chamber maintains temperature stability below $1\,\text{mK}$, and its inner walls feature high emissivity, with $\epsilon \approx 1$.
+To address this, we propose to implement a blackbody radiation shielding chamber (Fig.~2).
+Quantitative analysis of the environmental radiation exposure reveals a power of $3.006 \times 10^{-4}$\,W for unshielded atoms, compared to merely $1.66 \times 10^{-7}$\,W at the chamber center.
+This three-order-of-magnitude reduction demonstrates that the chamber attenuates $3.004 \times 10^{-4}$\,W of environmental radiation, achieving a shielding efficiency of 99.88\%.
+Through real-time monitoring and active temperature stabilization, we expect the chamber to maintain a short-term temperature stability below 1 mK.
+The inner walls (atomic channel) are coated with high-emissivity carbon nanotube layers.
+Owing to the unique forest-like microscopic structure of carbon nanotubes, their emissivity shows angular dependence\cite{mizuno2009black} We have computed the polar-angle dependence of the emissivity at the atomic cloud surface relative to the atomic channel axis, with full details provided in the Appendix.
+Using the angular-averaged emissivity as the effective value for the atomic channel, and taking the difference between the maximum and minimum values as the uncertainty, we obtain an effective emissivity uncertainty of 0.005.
 The chamber's thermal is monitored by a PRT at the center of the chamber.
-When atoms are transported into the chamber via a moving optical lattice, the BBR they experience originates almost entirely from the inner walls.
 To further extract the BBR shift, we implemented a dual-chamber configuration.
 The reference chamber is cooled to 4.2\,K using a pulse-tube refrigerator, while the measurement chamber is temperature-adjustable ($200 \sim 350$ K) via a Peltier device.

-The measurement chamber is thermally isolated from the vacuum cavity wall by a quartz tube.
-During calibration, a PRT is inserted into the measurement chamber to ensure thermal equilibrium.
-The measurement chamber temperature, determined via BBR frequency shift, is used to calibrate the PRT.

-For BBR shift measurements, two atomic ensembles are prepared in the optical lattice clock.
-One ensemble is transported into the reference chamber, while the other is transferred into the measurement chamber using a moving optical lattice\cite{schmid2006long,zheng2022differential}.
-Both are interrogated synchronously with the same clock laser stabilized by an ultra-stable optical cavity.
-The reference chamber's BBR shift is dominated by residual environmental radiation, as the 4.2\,K wall radiation contributes less than \(10^{-7}\,\text{Hz}\).

-Finite element simulations (Fig.~3) show the radiation intensity distribution on the atomic surface in both chambers.
-In the atomic channel direction, environmental radiation frequency shifts are effectively eliminated using synchronous differential measurements.
-Minor discrepancies in other directions are attributed to negligible BBR shift from the reference chamber.